Completing a W-3

-Notice that you do not send the W-3 to the IRS.
+Notice that if you mail the W-3, you do not send it to the IRS.
 Instead, the Social Security Administration shares the W-3 and W-2 information with the IRS.

 - Box a (control number) is optional.
 Usually smaller businesses do not use this box.